mitmedialab/octop-scrapers/guidestar-org-finder/README.md

 ```ruby
 ruby -I./ scrape-guidestar.rb
 ```
 Then wait for a long time, and open the `guidestar-[keyword].csv` file to see the results once the script finishes.
+You can watch the `guidestar.log` file while this is happening to keep an eye on what is going on.